 The following are options through which CCI graduate students may offset the cost of their degrees:

-The Drexel Dean's Fellowship award is available to full-time, on-campus master's students based on merit.
+The Drexel Dean's Scholarship award is available to full-time, on-campus master's students based on merit.
 Click here to view the criteria on Drexel Central's website.
-All CCI master's level applicants will be reviewed for the Dean's Fellowships at the point of admission review, there are no applications required for this review.
+All CCI master's level applicants will be reviewed for the Dean's Scholarship at the point of admission review, there are no applications required for this review.
 For other opportunities, please visit Drexel's Grants & Scholarships page.

 Partner Organization Discount